Science Knight Out

 "Science at the Nexus of Life and Death"

-Patrick Phillips, Provost and professor of biology, discussed his research on aging and the challenges and the opportunities created by the potential for prolonging life.
+Patrick Phillips, Provost and professor of biology, discussed his research on aging and the challenges and opportunities created by the potential for prolonging life.